HiveDesk

 Employers in Puerto Rico must make several payroll deductions, including contributions to the Federal Insurance Contributions Act (FICA), the Federal Unemployment Tax Act (FUTA), and the State Unemployment Tax Act (SUTA).
 These deductions cover Social Security, Medicare, and unemployment benefits.

 Puerto Rico has a unique income tax system that operates independently of the US federal tax system.
-The Puerto Rican income tax rates for 2024 are as follows:
+Residents do not pay federal income tax on Puerto Rico-sourced income.
+The Puerto Rican income tax rates for 2025–2026 are as follows:

 Statutory Leave Policies